Last updated: March 12, 2026

 It tends to appear more frequently in volatile markets (e.g., highly leveraged Forex pairs or Cryptocurrency) due to rapid shifts in sentiment and execution of large stop orders, which create the long wicks.
 Higher timeframes (Daily/Weekly) make the LLD significantly more reliable due to the commitment of capital required to form such large ranges.

-• Scenario (EUR/USD, 4-Hour Chart): The pair has been in a sustained downtrend for three weeks, approaching a major weekly support level at 1.0800.
+• Scenario (EUR/USD, 4-Hour Chart): The pair has been in a sustained downtrend for several days, approaching a major weekly support level at 1.0800.

 8. How to Trade the Long Legged Doji Candlestick

-Trading the LLD successfully requires discipline and adherence to strict confirmation and risk management protocols, transforming the neutral signal into a directional entry with a favorable Risk-Reward Ratio (RRR).
+Trading the LLD requires patience and adherence to strict confirmation protocols to transform a neutral signal into a directional entry.

 How to trade the Long Legged Doji